AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing FAQ.md

 Yes, you can select the pay-by-traffic billing method for network usage when you purchase a subscription instance.
 For more information, see [Create an instance by using the wizard](/intl.en-US/Instance/Create an instance/Create an instance by using the wizard.md).

-For more information about the pay-by-traffic billing method, see the [ECS pricing](https://www.alibabacloud.com/product/ecs) page.
+For more information about the pay-by-traffic billing method, see the Network Traffic tab on the Pricing tab of the [Elastic Compute Service](https://www.alibabacloud.com/product/ecs) page.

 ## How am I charged when I select the pay-by-traffic billing method for network usage?